00x0101101/GTD_On_RN/README.md

 - after setting up the type and source type of the two properties `TIME_TYPE` and `TREAT_AS`, options to these properties should be loaded automatically.
 ![](https://github.com/00x0101101/GTD_On_RN/blob/main/public/toturials/Quicker_20231108_174742.png)

 If you have already set some rem with similar functions, you can change the name of these properties to that same with those legacy rem  and merge them by click the "merge" button in the right. and the name of `Host`  is also editable.

+The Property `DISABLED` is like the soft deletion mark `is_deleted` in databases.
+You can change its name to some words like `Arranged` as your wish.

 ## Usage